BawdyAnarchist/quBSD/Future_Development.md

 qb-cmd doesnt seem to have good error messages for failed gateway on message

-popups
-	- Remove qb-floatcmd
-	- Improve sizing of the popup box (screen resolution?
+popups - Improve sizing of the popup box (screen resolution?
 DPI?)

 ### UPGRADES